 In 2012, Chuck dropped the last of his other day jobs and took up farming at Sunrise full-time.
 Since then, the CSA has expanded to 200 members and the farm produces chicken, lamb, maple syrup, honey, and firewood and lumber.
-In 2015, Chuck and Sue purchased an additional property near Sunrise to continue growing the farm and brought in Jennica Stetler and Sayer Palmer as partners.
+In 2015, Chuck and Sue purchased an additional property near Sunrise to continue growing the farm.

 Though Sunrise continues to grow and thrive, Chuck has maintained a variety of other interests, including as a freelancer for Northern Woodlands magazine in Corinth, Vermont; as a freelancer for the Valley News in Lebanon, New Hampshire; as the editor of The Outside Story: local writers explore the nature of New Hampshire and Vermont (Northern Woodlands, 2007); and the author of Living With Sheep (Lyons Press, 2005) and Living with Pigs (Lyons Press, 2008.)
 On the side, Chuck is an advisor to Valley Food & Farm.